elo33011/netascode_campus_design/design.md

 ## Scope

-For the sake of demonstration, the implementation details of management and WIFI network are not covered.
+For the sake of demonstration, the implementation details of management network, WIFI network and the authenication platform are not covered.

 ## Network Design